 Baby sleep training

-Some people believe you should use a ‘controlled crying’ routine so that they begin to learn to fall asleep on their own.
-This is where you leave your baby to cry for a few minutes before comforting them and then gradually increase the time before returning to check on them over several nights.
-But it does take a lot of will-power to stop yourself from going to their room to give them a comforting cuddle.
+Some people believe you should use a ‘controlled crying’ routine so that your baby begins to learn to fall asleep on their own.
+This is where you leave your baby to cry for a few minutes before comforting them, and then gradually increase the time before returning to check on them over several nights.
+But it does take a lot of willpower to stop yourself from going to their room to give them a comforting cuddle.

-Or, you may prefer a gradual withdrawal process, which can be just as effective: if your baby starts whimpering when you leave, gently and quietly reassure them with a stroke of the head and a gentle “night night, I love you”…and then leave the room.
+You may prefer a gradual withdrawal process instead, which can be just as effective.
+If your baby starts whimpering when you leave, gently and quietly reassure them with a stroke of the head and a gentle “Night night, I love you…” and then leave the room.
 If you have to go back in, don’t pick your baby up, just repeat the process until your baby drifts off.